 Africa Travel Tips

-Africa is an amazing country with dozens of ethnic groups with different languages and culture.
+Africa is an amazing region with dozens of ethnic groups with different languages and culture.
 With such a vast variety of culture it's important to have intercultural awareness and the following etiquette tips are basic rules to assist you in your travels.

 With such a large and diverse country there is a shared etiquette across the continent: African people are known for their generosity and passion for entertaining.